LiamHuinck/AnalogueGaugeReader/README.md

 In this README you will find the different stages/steps of developing the script with the goal described above in mind.

+# README Status
+Currently the code is further than the README, the README misses the line finding function and the calculation function in its explanation.
+This will be added some time soon.

 # Prerequisites
 For following the steps/using this code you need to have certain python packages installed, the required packages can be found in the requirements.txt.
 To install all of them at once use pip install -r /path/to/requirements.txt .